davidjohnmaccallum/sermon_publisher_app/README_CICD.md

 ## Fastlane

 Fastlane is an automation tool for iOS and Android build and deployment.
+See usage instructions in /android/fastlane/README.md.

 ### Install and configure